 This new discovery helped overcome all the problems of previous generators.

-Professor Wang believes that in the long term, the new design can be applied and installed on different surfaces that bring liquids into contact with solids.
+Professor Wang believes that the new design can be applied and installed on different surfaces that bring liquids into contact with solids in the long term.
 For example, the surface of the hull of a ferry, an umbrella, the glass of a window, even the inside water bottles.
 In this way, it will be possible to take full advantage of the low-frequency kinetic energy in water.

-He hoped the result of this research would help collect water energy to address the global problem of renewable energy shortages.
+He hoped this research would help collect water energy to address the global problem of renewable energy shortages.